 Groundspeed Analytics is another company that uses machine learning and artificial intelligence to help insurance companies make sense of—and act on—the vast piles of data they collect daily.

 By analysing data and using it to increase revenues, gain better insights into customers and automate repetitive processes, Groundspeed Analytics helps companies reach new heights.

 We can see how using more sophisticated software to obtain, process, analyse and present data through modern visualisation tools can effectively transmit insights from any business.
 At the same time, directors and their work teams can use this to optimise resources, determine patterns, and even predict possible outcomes of current efforts and how they can be improved to achieve the desired objectives.

-Finally, Ethos Life provides families with a software platform that allows them easily and quickly to enrol in the most suited life insurance plans for their needs, providing instant access to coverage.
+Finally, Ethos Life provides families with a software platform that allows them to easily and quickly enrol in the most suited life insurance plans for their needs, providing instant access to coverage.

 The insurtech company’s service model turns customer lifestyle information into quantifiable data points and then uses that to develop a strong picture of a customer’s health risk.

 For customers, this means they can purchase insurance policies and activate them quickly, all while using their preferred device.

 These cases of data analytics—shown here as examples of combining visualisations, interactivity, productivity, and classic storytelling—demonstrate the importance of a clear message supported by analysis.